 - Primed - As you know, achieving a beautiful finish requires a proper base.
 To that end, we offer a way for you to still be creative, while saving you time and money with our Primed finish.
 All necessary parts will be sprayed with a white primer, and your cabinetry will arrive ready for your finish painting at your discretion.

 - Glazed - To the most discerning eye, only a Glazed finish will do.
 It's the visual interaction between the base color and the Glaze itself that creates a depth and patina unlike any other.
 Glazing is accomplished using a specially formulated stain, and is carefully rubbed on top of the chosen base color, be it stain or paint (note: not all paint can be glazed.
 Please discuss options with your designer), prior to sealing the part with our catalyzed varnish.
 Our Glaze is offered in three choices: Van Dyke, Toffee, and White.

 - Burnished - A well-worn interpretation is handsomely achieved with our Burnished finish.
-Available either with Milk Paint or stain, our skilled finishers ensure parts are adequately, yet carefully, advanced in years.
+Available either with Acromapro paint or stain, our skilled finishers ensure parts are adequately, yet carefully, advanced in years.
 Popular in many period style homes.